mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 * Lawyers own the choice of defense strategy:\
   They may ask for the expert's counsel, but the expert must yield to them.
 * Lawyers own the relationship with the client:\
   Experts should never tarnish this relationship.
-If you are unable to do this, you need to resign.&#x20;
+If you are unable to do this, you need to resign.
 * Lawyers (and customer) pay your bill, but do not dictate what you write or say:\
   You should always write and say only that of which you are personally convinced.
-You may be asked to omit a finding, as long as this omission is not the same as lying.&#x20;
+You may be asked to omit a finding, as long as this omission is not the same as lying.

 On the other hand:

 * The **expert** assist one of the parts in the judgment.
-* This is not the same as "helping someone escape law": this is the part where law is applied.&#x20;
+* This is not the same as "helping someone escape law": this is the part where law is applied.
 * "**Process truth**" is not the same as historical truth.
-The purpose of a process is not establish the truth, but the process truth.&#x20;
+The purpose of a process is not establish the truth, but the process truth.

 We have then **prosecutors**/**police**: